wochit/wochit-embedded/docs/authentication.md

 ### Request

 Call Wochit REST API to get a user-token.
-This token will be used later on to open the Video Creator:
+This token will be used later on to open the Video Editor:

 <code-group>